Difference between New-MigrationBatch and New-MoveRequest Commands in Exchange Server

 The above commands work fine when you have a good setup and everything is working well.
 However, they lack on part of reporting.
 Also, if something happens, there is no continuation and you need expertise and resources to resolve the issue.
 In addition, if something happens to the Exchange Server due to server or operating system failure, you will not be able to use these commands to move your data.

-In such situations, you can look for a third-party EDB to PST Converter software.
-One of the best applications for moving mailboxes is Stellar Converter for EDB.
-With this application, you can directly open Exchange Server Databases (EDB) files with no limitation on size and without having a running Exchange Server.
+In such situations, you can look for a third-party Exchange migration tool.
+One of the best applications for moving mailboxes is Stellar Migrator for Exchange.
+With this application, you can migrate mailboxes seamlessly between different Exchange Servers without size limitations and with minimal configuration.

 Conclusion

-As you have seen, New-MigrationBatch and New-MoveRequest are powerful commands, but you need resources and expertise to run these commands.
-However, these commands can only work if the Exchange Server is running and well configured.
-In case of a server failure or to export data from an orphaned server or decommissioned Exchange Server, you will need to reconstruct the Exchange Server from scratch.
-In such cases, you can use Stellar Converter for EDB to export mailboxes from EDB file to a live Exchange Server database or Office 365.
-With this application, you will be able to reduce the time of migration with much less resources.
+As you have seen, New-MigrationBatch and New-MoveRequest are powerful commands, but they require expertise and a properly running Exchange Server environment.
+These methods will not work in case of server failure or when migrating from an old or decommissioned Exchange Server.
+In such cases, you can use Stellar Migrator for Exchange to move mailboxes directly from the source to the destination Exchange Server or to Office 365.
+With this application, you can significantly reduce migration time, complexity, and resource requirements.

 Was this article helpful?